liferay/liferay-docs/developer/frameworks/articles/05-content-publication-management/02-export-import/04-providing-entity-specific-local-services-for-export-import/01-intro.markdown

 [TOC levels=1-4]

-Data handlers often must leverage your app's local services to perform Export/Import-related tasks for its entities.
+Data handlers must often call your app's local services to perform Export/Import-related tasks for its entities.
 When the Export/Import framework operates on entities (i.e., staged models), it often cannot manage important information from the entity's local services alone.
 The *Staged Model